AtsushiSakai/PythonRobotics/docs/modules/slam/ekf_slam.rst

-**Predict State update:** The following equations describe the predicted motion model of the robot in case we provide only the control :math:`(v,w)`, which are the linear and angular velocity repsectively.
+**Predict State update:** The following equations describe the predicted motion model of the robot in case we provide only the control :math:`(v,w)`, which are the linear and angular velocity respectively.

 :math:`\begin{equation*} F= \begin{bmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \end{bmatrix} \end{equation*}`